 Piscataqua Region Estuaries Partnership, Durham, NH

 Pe'eri, Shachak; Morrison, J. Ru; Short, Frederick T.; Mathieson, Arthur C.; Brook, Anna; and Trowbridge, Philip, "Restoration of Oyster (Crassostrea virginica) Habitat for Multiple Estuarine Species Benefits" (2008).
-PREP Publications.
+PREP Reports & Publications.
 103.